Skip to main content

 “Do you want to make her a queen?”
 Her words made him chuckle.

 “Now there’s the wife I know.
 She is a guest in the palace, a singer who deserves her due respect for her art…” He watched his queen staring at him in disbelief.
-“Not a plaything, not someone to disrespect with… you know…” The queen looked satisfied.
+“Not a plaything, not someone to disrespect with… You know…” The queen looked satisfied.
 She bowed and left, vowing to come back again when she had had too much of the Sitar.

-Baz Bahadur sat in his bed now, as he could hear the faint sound of the Sitar coming from Jahaj Mahal.
+Baz Bahadur sat in his bed now, as he could hear the faint sound of the Sitar coming from the Jahaj Mahal.
 He smiled.
 Roopmati reminded him of the new buds of lotus in the palace lakes.
 Pure, untouched and innocent.
-In no way shape or form did he have the urge to see her as merely a woman of beauty and grace.
+In no way, shape, or form did he have the urge to see her as merely a woman of beauty and grace.
 She was talented.
 He wanted to mentor her, nurture her and guide her.
 If she became famous, any king in the world would want an audience with her.
 Baz Bahadur would then hold the upper hand, vainly showing her off as Mandu’s pride.

 The nobles had gathered in the courtroom for the weekly Mehfil.
 Artists came from all across Malwa for these gatherings.
-Musicians, dancers, jesters, poets, painters everyone was welcome as long as they praised their king and had the talent to impress him.
+Musicians, dancers, jesters, poets, painters, everyone was welcome as long as they praised their king and had the talent to impress him.
 Baz Bahadur was not that easily impressionable when it came to art.
-The Noblemen spend their entire lives, especially in the court of the previous Sultan discussing administration and warfare.
+The Noblemen spend their entire lives, especially in the court of the previous Sultan, discussing administration and warfare.
 Such occasions made them awkward and uneasy.
 They were not the right people to appreciate art.
 They knew that, and the Sultan did too.
 But he tried in vain to make them see what he saw.
-That pouring out his treasury on these people was never a bad investment like they thought it to be.
+That pouring out his treasury on these people was never a bad investment, as they thought it to be.
 They would all someday become famous across the world and spread his name as their patron.
 Wine and food were probably what made these men attend anyway.
 But this evening, Baz Bahadur hoped to turn things around, now that he had the ace in his hand.

-It was late at night when Roopmati sat by the jharokha combing her hair.
-She had dismissed the maid after she helped her change into a simple robe and the gift of pearl lay carelessly on top of her dresser.
+It was late at night when Roopmati sat by the jharokha, combing her hair.
+She had dismissed the maid after she helped her change into a simple robe, and the gift of a pearl lay carelessly on top of her dresser.
 Every time she looked at it, Roopmati could picture him throwing the precious garland at her feet.
 She fumed.
-It was strange for her to be angry at him, he was the Sultan of Malwa, and he could do whatever he wanted.
+It was strange for her to be angry at him; he was the Sultan of Malwa, and he could do whatever he wanted.
 But she felt like he had disrespected her singing more than her.
 The guard announcing his arrival startled Roopmati.
 It was very late at night.
 An instinct of fear kicked in.
 Could he have seen her rudely walking away?
 Did he want to punish her audacity?
 Or worse, was he here, intoxicated, hoping she was like the other women in his zenana?
-Roopmati imagined herself trapped in the Sultan’s advances, she had no way out.
+Roopmati imagined herself trapped in the Sultan’s advances; she had no way out.
 She searched the dark room for her veil and found it right on time to wrap it around her robe when his silhouette arrived at her threshold.
 He seemed to be walking straight after so many cups of wine.
 He snapped his finger at the guard who lit the lamps.
-One by one the lamps flickered away the darkness and Roopmati emerged from it like a celestial nymph who had come to his rescue.
+One by one, the lamps flickered away the darkness, and Roopmati emerged from it like a celestial nymph who had come to his rescue.

 “No, Your Highness, that is…” Roopmati managed to shake her head.
-Baz Bahadur smiled a little relieved.
+Baz Bahadur smiled, a little relieved.
 “I was afraid you were angry with me.”
 He confessed in a child-like gush.
 Roopmati looked a little pale.

-“Your Highness I can never have the audacity to…” Baz Bahadur shook his head.
+“Your Highness, I can never have the audacity to…” Baz Bahadur shook his head.
 “Please feel free to let me know if any of my actions ever hurt you.
 Or anyone here disrespects you.”
 He made her smile faintly.
 “Nobody ever respected me like this before.”
 She confessed.
 A moment of silence passed between them.
 Baz Bahadur broke it with good news.
 “Well, for the first time, my nobles realised the importance of patronising art, thanks to your talent.”
 Roopmati bowed.
 “I am glad I could help.”
 Baz Bahadur’s eyes now fell on the pearl garland that was sitting on the dresser.
-He walked towards the dresser as Roopmati watched him a little embarrassed.
+He walked towards the dresser as Roopmati watched him, a little embarrassed.

 “I will put it away in a box…” She managed to fumble as he picked it up.
 He turned to approach her and was glad that she did not feel intimidated anymore.
 “Allow me.”
 Baz Bahadur surprised her by walking around her back and placing the cold pearl on her neck.
-Roopmati shuddered a little surprised at the gesture as he hooked it around her neck.
+Roopmati shuddered, a little surprised at the gesture as he hooked it around her neck.
 “Your music will again be needed in the next Mehfil.”
 His words made her nod with a smile.
 “I will try to perform better, Your Highness.”
 Baz Bahadur nodded back at her before he walked away.
 The moment his footsteps receded down the hallway and the guard pulled her door shut, Roopmati sat down on the edge of her bed, relieved and surprised.
 Her alta-clad fingers lingered on the pearls around her neck as she smiled to herself.

 Every Mehfil started getting better than the one before as more and more guests of the Sultan flocked to witness the new musical sensation the Sultan patronised.
 The land of Malwa was full of rumours about this mystery woman.
 Was she a princess?
 An entertainer?
 A foreign lady?
 Someone rich?
 Where did the Sultan find her?
 Was she going to be the new queen?
 Along with praise for her singing, word spread about her beauty across the land.
-Most of it was imagined by bards who wrote poetry about their brief encounters with this mesmerizing lady, hidden in the veil yet their imaginations about her beauty ran wild.
-Some said her eyes were that of a deer’s.
+Most of it was imagined by bards who wrote poetry about their brief encounters with this mesmerising lady, hidden in the veil, yet their imaginations about her beauty ran wild.
+Some said her eyes were like a deer’s.
 Some said the mole on her lip made her look more intriguing.
 Some compared her skin to clouds, her hair to the waves.
 Nobody in reality ever saw how Roopmati looked behind the veil.
-All they knew was that someone who sang so well had to be beautiful inside out and privileged enough to have met the Sultan of Malwa somewhere.
+All they knew was that someone who sang so well had to be beautiful inside and out and privileged enough to have met the Sultan of Malwa somewhere.

-“Why are we here, today?”
+“Why are we here today?”
 Roopmati managed to ask as she bowed.

 “Because I was feeling suffocated in the palace.
 I needed to breathe.”
 Roopmati looked up at his words.
 Baz Bahadur looked a little perplexed.
 The smile he wore on other days was missing.
 “Is something wrong, Your Highness?”
 Baz Bahadur frowned slightly at her words.
 “What makes you say that?”